 - STL-AS Technology

 - Parallel 8-Bit ALU with Expansion Inputs and Outputs

 - 13 Arithmetic and Logic Functions

 - 8 Conditional Shifts (Single and Double Length)

+- 9 Instructions that Manipulate Bytes

 - 4 Instructions that Manipulate Bits

 - Add and Subtract Immediate Instructions

 - Absolute Value Instruction

 - Signed Magnitude to/from Two's Complement Conversion

 - Single- and Double-Length Normalize

 - Select Functions

 - Signed and Unsigned Divides with Overflow Detection; Input does not Need to be Prescaled

 - Signed, Mixed, and Unsigned Multiplies

-- Three-Operand, 16-Word Register File - Full Carry Look Ahead Support - Sign, Carry Out, Overflow, and Zero-Detect Status Capabilities - Excess-3 BCD Arithmetic - Internal Shift Multiplexers that Eliminate the Need for External Shift Control Parts - ALU Bypass Path to Increase Speeds of Multiply, Divide, and Normalize Instructions and to Provide New Instructions such as Bit Set, Bit Reset, and Bit Test - 3-Operand Register Files to Allow an Operation and a Move Instruction to be Combined - Bit Masks that are Shared with Register Address Fields to Minimize Control Store Word Width - 3 Data Input/Output Paths to Maximize Data Throughput description
+- Three-Operand, 16-Word Register File

+- Full Carry Look Ahead Support

+- Sign, Carry Out, Overflow, and Zero-Detect Status Capabilities - Excess-3 BCD Arithmetic - MQ Register is Externally Available through the DB Port - Internal Shift Multiplexers that Eliminate the Need for External Shift Control Parts - ALU Bypass Path to Increase Speeds of Multiply, Divide, and Normalize Instructions and to Provide New Instructions such as Bit Set, Bit Reset, Bit Test, Byte Subtract, Byte Add, and Byte Logical - 3-Operand Register Files to Allow an Operation and a Move Instruction to be Combined - Byte Select Controlled by External 3-State Buffers that may be Eliminated if Bit and Byte Manipulation are not Needed - Bit and Byte Masks that are Shared with Register Address Fields to Minimize Control Store Word Width - 3 Data Input/Output Paths to Maximize Data Throughput description

 These 8-bit Advanced Schottky TTL integrated circuits are designed to implement high performance digital computers or controllers.
 An architecture and instruction set has been chosen that supports a fast system clock, a narrow micro-code word width, and a high system throughput.
 The powerful instruction set allows high-speed system architecture to be implemented and also allows an existing system's performance to be upgraded while protecting software investments.
-These processors are non-cascadable versions of the 'AS888.
-They are designed for 8-bit applications only.
+These processors are designed to be cascadable to any word width 16 bits or greater.